 - Signing an Acknowledgement of Paternity form.
 This is a legal form signed by both the mother and father, naming the man as the father of the child.
 The form is usually signed at the hospital

 - Starting a paternity case in Family Court to get an Order of Filiation.
 An Order of Filiation is a court order naming the man as the father.
-If the mother and father agree on who the child's father is, they can get an Order of Filiation "on consent" with no DNA testing required.
-If there is disagreement about who the father is, the court may order DNA testing.
+If the mother and father agree on who the child’s father is, they can get an Order of Filiation “on consent” with no DNA testing required.
+If there is a disagreement about who the father is, the court may order DNA testing.

 After an Acknowledgement of Paternity form is signed or an Order of Filiation is entered, an unmarried father has many of the same parental rights and responsibilities as a married father.
 This means he has a legal right to ask for custody and visitation, and he will also be responsible for paying child support to the child’s custodial parent, or receiving child support if the child resides primarily with him.

 Retain Our Experienced Child Custody Attorneys

 If you are considering a divorce or a legal separation, or if you are an unmarried parent struggling with a custody matter, contact Frost & Kavanaugh to schedule a consultation.
 We offer reasonable rates for family court matters.
-We charge a modest consultation fee, but that fee is applied towards your retainer fee if you choose to hire us.
+We charge a modest consultation fee, but that fee is applied toward your retainer fee if you choose to hire us.